 where F is the number of realized fisheries.
 We define specialist vessels as those that land in a single fishery (H = 1) and generalist vessels are vessels that land in more than fishery (H > 1).

-To represent connectivity among fisheries at the port level we built directed, weighted networks.
-Nodes represented a realized fisheryfishery, and the strength of the connections between nodes represented the number of vessels that landed botha given period.
-More formally, k we built a network GkXY for each port i in which an edge weight between two nodes X and Y EX→Y was the number of vessels participating in fishery X and Y divided by the total number of vessels that participated in fishery X. Similarly, EY→X is the number of vessels participating in both fisheries divided by the total number of vessels that participated in fishery Y (Fig. 1).
+To represent connectivity among fisheries at the port level we built directed, weighted networks where nodes represented a fishery, and the strength of the connections between nodes represented the number of vessels that landed catch in both over a given period.
+More formally, for each port k we built a network Gk,XY in which an edge weight between two nodes X and Y EX→Y was the number of vessels participating in fishery X and Y divided by the total number of vessels that participated in fishery X. Similarly, EY→X is the number of vessels participating in both fisheries divided by the total number of vessels that participated in fishery Y (Fig. 1).

 To measure port-level fisheries connectivity we calculated the link density (number of edges divided by nodes) which scales both with network size and interconnectedness.
 This value can be interpreted as the average number of fisheries to which a fishery is connected (i.e. all vessels participate in both fisheries) at port k.